Victoria FallsAirport · ZimbabweMunga Plains18°05′S · 24°28′EChobe National Park11,700 km²NAMIBIAZAMBIAZIMBABWEBOTSWANA

 Weather

-May through October is the dry window: cool nights, warm days, wildlife at the river.
-The shoulder months (March, April, November, December) bring short afternoon rains, dramatic skies, and migratory birds.
+From May to October, the dry season brings cool nights, warm days, and exceptional wildlife viewing near the river.
+The shoulder months: March, April, November, and December, offer short afternoon rains, dramatic skies, and the arrival of migratory birds.

 Currency